 Retirement Income account funding 11 Investing y our super Transfer most of the money I have in my QSuper accounts to a Retirement Income account, but leave the following amount in my Accumulation account (minimum of \$10,000).
-How do you wa If no selection is Use the de OR made, we will option.
-Transfer the following amount S OR % of my superannuation funds available Invest the Investment option money as spe cified below.
-Investment option Allocation If in Part A you elected to leave \$10,000 in your Accumulation account to keep this account active, we will deduct this from the total amount transferred to your Retirement Income account.
-Moderate Balanced Cash Diversified Bonds % % 10 Retirement Income account payments Socially Responsible % International Shares % How often do you want to be paid?
+How do you wa If no selection is Use the de OR made, we will - option.
+Transfer the following amount \$ OR % of my superannuation funds available Invest the money as spe Investment If in Part A you elected to leave \$10,000 in your Accumulation account to keep this account active, we will deduct this from the total amount transferred to your Retirement Income account. option Moderate Balanced Allocation % option Cash Diversified Allocation % 10 Retirement Income account payments Socially Responsible % Bonds International Shares % How often do you want to be paid?
 Fortnightly Monthly Quarterly Half-yearly Yearly Aggressive Total (must ad % d up to 100% Australian Shares % Fortnightly payments will generally be made on a Wednesday.
 All other payment frequencies are usually paid on the 28th of the month.
-Which investm payments from You can only ch n?
+Which investm payments from You can only ch 1?
 How much do you want to be paid?
 The minimum amount I am allowed.
-See page 26 of the PDS for the minimum amount that will apply to you. in the table abore preferences, tice Use the definition of the properties of the definition of the properties of the pr ve.
-If you do not keep the default paymer ents from the lead in to the lead ot want to nom option below. nt preference: \ most conservat ist conservative inate your We will draw iive option you Specified gross amount1 \$ When do you want to be paid?
-In the next available payment cycle payments us to take to the contract of the con from the invest them from firs fied below): We stment option y st until there is r en start drawing ated next. you have told no money left OR After this date (dd/mm/yyyy) of each inv payment. \ (For examp estment option our nominated le, if you have elow): Nominate on you want to r ed total should e e chosen two inv 80% from one a make up every equal 100%. vestment
+See page 26 of the PDS for the minimum amount that will apply to you.
+Specified gross amount1 in the table abord preferences, tice Use the definition of the properties of the definition of the properties of the pr ve.
+If you do not keep the default paymer the least of th ot want to nom option below. nt preference: most conservatust conservative inate your We will draw iive option you \$ When do you want to be paid?
+In the next available payment cycle payments us to take to the contract of the con from the inves them from firs fied below): We stment option y st until there is r en start drawing lated next. you have told no money left OR After this date (dd/mm/yyyy) of each inv payment. \ (For examp estment option our nominated le, if you have elow): Nominate on you want to r ed total should e e chosen two in 80% from one a make up every equal 100%. vestment